Spatiotemporal imaging of gate-controlled multipath dynamics of fractional quantum Hall edge excitations

 We next investigate edge-excitation dynamics on length scales exceeding $\sim 100~\mu$m.
 Because scanning the entire device was not feasible within experimental constraints, we focus on two fixed locations, Points~1 and~2 (Fig.~\ref{fig:device}).
-At these locations, we measure the singlet PL response as a function of $t$ while varying the control-gate voltage $V_\mathrm{c}$ (Fig.~\ref{fig:time-resolve}).
+At these locations, we measure $\Delta \ln I_{\mathrm{s}}$ as a function of $t$ while varying $V_\mathrm{c}$ (Fig.~\ref{fig:time-resolve}).

-For $V_\mathrm{c}=-1$~V, which is sufficient to deplete electrons beneath the control gate, clear dips appear in the singlet PL intensity at both Points~1 and~2 at $t \approx 2.5$~ns and $t \approx 4.0$~ns, respectively (Fig.~\ref{fig:time-resolve}).
+For $V_\mathrm{c}=-1$~V, which is sufficient to deplete electrons beneath the control gate, clear dips appear in $\Delta \ln I_{\mathrm{s}}$ at both Points~1 and 2 (Fig.~\ref{fig:time-resolve}).
 The dip width at both points is $\sim 2$~ns, comparable to the width of the applied voltage pulse.
 Although the signal at Point~1 is weaker than that at Point~2, the waveform is similar, consistent with reduced optical throughput under the semi-transparent gate.
 These observations indicate that the excitation launched at the excitation gate propagates along a path comprising three stages: along the upstream ungated mesa edge, through the control-gate region, and along the downstream ungated mesa edge.

 We now turn to the time delay of the observed waveforms.
 When the excitation follows the mesa-defined path ($V_\mathrm{c}=-0.2$~V to $0.4$~V), the trajectory is expected to shift inward as $V_\mathrm{c}$ decreases, which would shorten the path length and lead to an earlier arrival of the dip.
 Instead, Fig.~\ref{fig:time-resolve} shows that the dip is delayed by $\sim 1$~ns as $V_\mathrm{c}$ decreases.
 This indicates that the delay is not dominated by the path-length change but is primarily caused by a reduction in propagation speed as the confining potential becomes less steep when the edge moves away from the mesa, consistent with the local potential-gradient dependence of the propagation speed discussed above.
 The estimated velocity decrease is $\sim 5 \times 10^{4}$~m/s, consistent with Ref.~\cite{Kamata}.
 In contrast, when the excitation follows the gate-defined path ($V_\mathrm{c}=-1$~V to $-0.7$~V), decreasing $V_\mathrm{c}$ strengthens the confinement and advances the arrival by $\sim 1$~ns, consistent with an increased propagation speed.